Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Experiments and Results

 To understand where the improvements quantified in Table~\ref{tab:he_eng} come from, we turn to the notion of discourse coherence. \citet{alikhani2020cross} introduce multimodal discourse coherence relationships between image-caption pairs.
 For instance, a caption describing visually recognizable aspects of the image, such as `people' or `cake', is annotated using a \emph{Visible} relation; in contrast, a \emph{Meta} relation corresponds to a caption containing details regarding how/when/where the image was captured, such as in `warm summer afternoon', while a \emph{Story} relation implies that the caption describes some potentially non-visible context behind the scene depicted in the image, such as `fifth anniversary'.

 We hypothesize that our multi-stage approach of skeleton-based IC results in the generation of more captions of \emph{Visible} type, as the intermediate skeleton predictor is trained to predict nouns and verbs from the image.
-To assess this effect, we train the relation classifier described in Sec.~4 of \cite{alikhani2020cross}, and obtain discourse relation labels for captions generated on T2-test images, by both the baseline Img2Cap and our SkeEncoding models.
+As observed in \S \ref{sec:human-evals}, as SkeAE model performs better compared to the SkeEncoding and SkeDecoding models, we analyze the downstream captions based on SkeAE architecture.
+To assess this effect, we train the relation classifier described in Sec.~4 of \cite{alikhani2020cross}, and obtain discourse relation labels for captions generated on T2-test images, by both the baseline Img2Cap and our SkeAE models.
 Table~\ref{tab:coherence} (Counts columns) quantifies the shift of relation label distribution towards the \emph{Visible} coherence relation, confirming our hypothesis.
 We also study the breakdown by coherence relations using the results from our human evaluations on the English captions.
 Table~\ref{tab:coherence} (Human Evals column) reports this breakdown, indicating that, of the 11.01\% gains on human evals from Table~\ref{tab:he_eng}, the shift from non-Visible to Visible discourse captions is associated with clear increases in preference from the human raters.
 This is attributable to the fact that human raters are more likely to prefer captions that are in a \emph{Visible} relation with the image, and therefore the shift towards generating \emph{Visible}-type captions can be positively quantified in terms of human preference.